The Hidden Organization: Mapping the Networks That Run Your Company

 Organizational network analysis touches on your most valuable asset: your people.

-Be transparent about what data you’re using and why.
+Be transparent about what data you’re collecting and why.
 Anonymize wherever possible.
 And always prioritize ethical data use over expediency.
+Where possible, share the network analysis with decision makers and players alike.

 The Future Belongs to the Well-Connected